Post Reply Post Thread

 Automatically start & monitor srcds

 Any Linux tool you can use to watch your processes should work in your lx Zone.
 There are a number of discussions here in the forums on how to do this.
+When I come up with my favorite, I’ll update this tutorial.

 8) More things you can do on the host Solaris box